vyanamandra/vc/README.md

     [Ref: https://pypi.org/project/pyobjc-framework-Quartz/]

-> 5. Say on your MacOS, run the following command to save it to your `~/.zshrc`
+> 5. Say, on your MacOS, run the following command to save it to your `~/.zshrc`

     `git clone https://github.com/vyanamandra/vc; ./install-as-alias`